 Houston, TX is one place you do not want to be convicted of driving while intoxicated (DWI).
 Courts have a low tolerance for DWI offenders and shell out harsh punishments and penalties for convictions at any level.
 On top of it all, you risk damage to your personal and professional reputation, as well as your career, family, and your personal relationships.

 If you have been charged with DWI in Houston, TX, having an attorney who knows and wants to protect your rights can go a long way toward fighting for the best possible outcome of your case.
-With a Houston-based DWI defense lawyer from Blass Law, you can rest assured you are getting legal counsel from DWI defense in Houston, TX who is committed to helping you emerge from your DWI arrest with minimal repercussions.
+With a Houston-based DWI defense lawyer from Blass Law, you can rest assured you are represented by the best DWI defense lawyers in Houston, TX.
+We are committed to helping you move past this DWI arrest with minimal repercussions.

 Call Blass Law at (713) 225-1900 for a review of your case and consultation.

 First-offense DWIs in Houston are typically Class B misdemeanors.
-They will result in a driver’s license suspension of 90 days, provided the individual agreed to a blood alcohol concentration (BAC) test.
-If not, the driver faces a minimum 180-day license suspension from the Texas Department of Public Safety.
+They can result in a driver’s license suspension of 90 days, provided the individual agreed to a blood alcohol concentration (BAC) testing in Houston.
+If the driver refused a breath or blood test, the driver could face a minimum 180-day license suspension from the Texas Department of Public Safety.
+Note: This possible drivers license suspension is separate from the criminal case.

 Exceptions do apply, however, as follows:

-- If the arresting officer discovers an open container of alcohol in the vehicle as you were operating it, the charge remains a Class B misdemeanor, but you will face a minimum jail time of six days.
+- If the arresting officer discovers an open container of alcohol in the vehicle as you were operating it, the charge remains a Class B misdemeanor, but you could face a minimum of six days in the county jail.

 Punishments for DWI Classifications

-- Class B Misdemeanor offenders face fines up to $2,000 and/or confinement of up to 180 days
+- Class B Misdemeanor offenses are punishable by fines up to $2,000 and/or confinement of up to 180 days in the county jail

-- Class A Misdemeanor offenders face fines up to $4,000 and/or confinement of up to 365 days
+- Class A Misdemeanor offenses are punishable by fines up to $4,000 and/or confinement of up to 365 days in the county jail

-Texas courts may also require any or all of the following for convicted DWI offenders:
+Texas courts may also require any or all of the following for a person who is convicted of DWI:

 - Additional fines of $3000 for first-time convictions, $4500 for first-time convictions with a breath or blood alcohol concentration of 0.15 or greater, or $6000 for second offenses